 Source: NCES

-- As per the data from NSCRC, the average age of full-time undergraduate students was almost 23 years.
+- As per the NSCRC data, the average age of full-time undergraduate students was almost 23 years.

 Type Of Student | Average Age. |